 Mention how many years of relevant experience you have, what type of experience this is, and your future ambitions.
-Keywords like “adaptability, cultural awareness and global perspective” will show hiring managers that you will be able to adapt to a new country and cultures.
+Keywords like “adaptability, cultural awareness, and global perspective” will show hiring managers that you will be able to adapt to a new country and culture.

 Example of a Professional Career Summary